pantheon-systems/documentation/source/_docs/terminus.md

 Terminus is open source!
 View the project on [GitHub](https://github.com/pantheon-systems/terminus) to contribute, file issues, and submit feature requests.

 ## Support
 Terminus is open source.
 Community submitted bugs and feature requests can be found [in the Terminus GitHub issues queue](https://github.com/pantheon-systems/terminus/issues).
 Don't see your bug or feedback listed?
-Create an issue on [Terminus' Github page](https://github.com/pantheon-systems/terminus/issues/new).
+Create an issue on [Terminus' GitHub page](https://github.com/pantheon-systems/terminus/issues/new).

 Need help with Terminus?
 [Contact Support](https://dashboard.pantheon.io/#support/support/all).